-- 1. The service, facility or activity funded by the special rate is the undertaking of road construction and repair, and drainage construction and repair to roads impacted by extractive industry operations within the shire. - 2.
-The rateable land to which the special charge is applied is all extractive industry operation within the shire that are categorised (pursuant to Council's differential general rating categories) as categories I1, I2, or I3.
+- The service, facility or activity funded by the special rate is the undertaking of road construction and repair, and drainage construction and repair to roads impacted by extractive industry operations within the Shire. - 2.
+The rateable land to which the special charge is applied is all extractive industry operations within the Shire that are categorised (pursuant to Council's differential general rating categories) as categories I1, I2, or I3.